Bounga/bounga.org/_drafts/2011-09-12-creating-a-static-web-site.markdown

 gem install nanoc
 {% endhighlight %}

-You're now ready to create your website skeleton:
+Next step is to create website skeleton:

 {% highlight console %}
 nanoc create_site cavigneaux.net
 {% endhighlight %}

-This leaves you with a new directory (cavigneaux.net in previous example) containing:
+A new directory is created and contains:

 - a YAML config file
 - a `Rakefile` with predefined tasks for Nanoc